-The U.S. and Latin America operations represented 56.3%, 54.7% and 55.5% of the Company's net premiums in 2015, 2014 and 2013, respectively.
+The U.S. and Latin America operations represented 57.0%, 56.3% and 54.7% of the Company's net premiums in 2016, 2015 and 2014, respectively.
 The U.S. and Latin America operations market traditional life and health reinsurance, reinsurance of asset-intensive products, and financial reinsurance, primarily to large U.S. life insurance companies.
+The U.S. and Latin America operations include business generated by its offices in the U.S., Mexico and Brazil.
+The offices in Mexico and Brazil provide services to clients in other Latin American countries.

-The U.S. and Latin America Traditional segment provides life and health reinsurance to domestic clients for a variety of products through yearly renewable term agreements, coinsurance, and modified coinsurance.
+The U.S. and Latin America Traditional segment provides individual and group life and health reinsurance to domestic clients for a variety of products through yearly renewable term agreements, coinsurance, and modified coinsurance.
 This business has been accepted under many different rate scales, with rates often tailored to suit the underlying product and the needs of the ceding company.
 Premiums typically vary for smokers and non-smokers, males and females, and may include a preferred underwriting class discount.
 Reinsurance premiums are paid in accordance with the treaty, regardless of the premium mode for the underlying primary insurance.
 This business is made up of facultative and automatic treaty business.